heremaps/gluecodium/docs/lime_idl.md

     * **importPath**: *mandatory value*.
 Specifies a full import path for a Dart `import` directive needed for the pre-existing type (i.e. either `"dart:<library_name>"` or `"package:<path>/<file_name>.dart"`).
+    * **converter**: specifies a pre-existing converter class.
+A converter class should have two static functions named `convertToInternal` and `convertFromInternal`, providing conversion between the "external" type and the generated "internal" type.
+    * **converterImport**: specifies a relative import path for a Dart `import` directive needed for the pre-existing converter class (i.e. `"<path>/<file_name>.dart"`).
+* **Note:** the following features of struct types cannot be combined with "external" behavior: custom constructors, field default values, `@Equatable`.

 ### Type references